-If you would like more information about the election process please refer to the Land Drainage Act 1991, contact the Drainage Board office on 01234 767995 or send an email to contact@idbs.org.uk
+If you would like more information about the election process please refer to the Land Drainage Act 1991, or contact the Returning Officer at the Boards office on 01234 767995 or send an email to contact@idbs.org.uk

 Have a question?
 Look through our frequently asked questions for an answer.